Why Does the Last Hour of Work in Childcare Seem SO Long?

 I am really a morning person.
 Most days, I love getting up at 5 am to work on my blog.
 I’m alive in the morning, alert and full of energy and ideas.
 During the afternoon, I start to slowly loose speed and by 7 pm I am always ready to go to bed.
 I don’t go to bed for another 2-4 hours, but everyone in my family will tell you I should.
 I’m not as much fun then.

-Another reason it seems to drag on is because our kids are tired.
+Another reason it seems to drag on is that our kids are tired.
 They are ready to see mom and dad.
 They’ve had enough of us too.
-They start becoming more rowdy and there is more misbehavior from 3-5 than any other time of day.
+They start becoming rowdier and there is more misbehavior from 3-5 than any other time of day.
 Face it, they’ve been doing their best to be good for a really long time.

 The kids miss their parents too and they are tired of waiting to see them.
 Everyone is more comfortable at home and no matter how comfy we make our facilities, they are not home and that last hour of work in childcare seems to drag on for the kids too.